Continuing Education Activity

-Granulomatous lobular mastitis (GLM) is a rare inflammatory condition of the breast, affects lobular and ductal components associated with the formation of noncaseating inflammatory granulomatous mass.
+Granulomatous lobular mastitis (GLM) is a rare inflammatory condition of the breast that affects lobular and ductal components associated with the formation of noncaseating inflammatory granulomatous mass.
 The mass is usually a presenting symptom, located slightly away from the nipple and tender on palpation.
-Lumpectomy or segmental mastectomy is often required for histopathology to confirm the diagnosis.
+A lumpectomy or segmental mastectomy is often required for histopathology to confirm the diagnosis.

-Fibrocystic disease, usually more diffuse manifestations, cyclical discomfort, nipple discharge from multiple openings, bilaterality, and palpation of cysts away from the nipple-areola region are all pointing toward fibrocystic disease.
+Fibrocystic disease, usually more diffuse manifestations, cyclical discomfort, nipple discharge from multiple openings, bilaterality, and palpation of cysts away from the nipple-areola region all point toward fibrocystic disease.
 Ultrasound is usually diagnostic.

-Ductal carcinoma in situ (DCIS) or intraductal carcinoma, when located close to the areola can be difficult to distinguish since calcifications are also seen with MDE.
-Imaging is helpful; needle biopsy is required for final diagnosis.
+Ductal carcinoma in situ (DCIS) or intraductal carcinoma, when located close to the areola, can be difficult to distinguish since calcifications are also seen with MDE.
+Imaging is helpful; a needle biopsy is required for final diagnosis.

-Prognosis is generally good since it is a benign disease that does not pose any increased risk of malignancy.
-Although the severity of the disease is variable, the cure can occur spontaneously with no specific treatment; at other extreme, patients with a severe course of the disease may require medical or surgical therapies.
-Survival is not affected and remains similar to a healthy same age population.
+The prognosis is generally good since it is a benign disease that does not pose any increased risk of malignancy.
+Although the severity of the disease is variable, the cure can occur spontaneously with no specific treatment; at the other extreme, patients with a severe course of the disease may require medical or surgical therapies.
+Survival is not affected and remains similar to a healthy same-age population.

-A general or breast surgeon's opinion is required and he will provide management and follow up.
+A general or breast surgeon's opinion is required, and they will provide management and follow-up.
 Support from radiology and histopathology departments is essential.